meilisearch/documentation/reference/errors/error_codes.md

 ## `invalid_document_csv_delimiter`

-The value given to [`csvDelimiter`](/reference/api/documents.md#add-or-replace-documents) is either not a string, contains a non-ASCII character, or contains more than a single ASCII character.
+The value given to [`csvDelimiter`](/reference/api/documents.md#add-or-replace-documents) is either not a string, or is not a single ASCII character.

 ## `invalid_document_id`